 types of suits 9

 The tuxedo suit, also known as the dinner suit, is the ultimate symbol of sophistication and style, designed for events that call for the highest level of formality.
-The tuxedo’s standout feature is its satin-covered suit lapel, which distinguish it from regular suits with a touch of refinement.
+The tuxedo’s standout feature is its satin-covered suit lapel, which distinguishes it from regular suits with a touch of refinement.

 Typically crafted from luxurious fabrics like velvet or satin, tuxedos are most commonly seen in black or white, making them the perfect choice for evening events, galas or weddings.
 The outfit is usually completed with matching trousers and can be paired with a bow tie or cummerbund for an added dash of traditional elegance.